sidious38/wsserver-bedrock/README.md

 <b>A wsserver for bedrock</b>
 <br>
 To run the server on Windows, use the runServer_Windows.exe.
-If you want to use it on other systems, you need to install node.js and afterwards you are able to run runServer_Other.sh
+If you want to use it on other systems, you have to install node.js and afterwards you are able to run runServer_Other.sh
 <br>

 The wsserver sends some commands to your client: